zoo-games/Generic-TG-WebAPP/README.md

 ## Screenshot of Login WebAPP
 ![image](https://user-images.githubusercontent.com/128964/229464547-be7f2601-0aa3-4bce-bead-33ad2eda9481.png)

+## Example of use
+You can try to access to talk with ZooQuiz bot https://t.me/ZooQuiz_bot and type /register then click on Login.
+It will popup Login WebAPP.
+You can provide your ZooGamesID and 2FA token to login and link your telegram id with ZooGamesID

 ## Prerequisite
 1. **MongoDB** can be used to store session records for your game.
 You can sign up for a free account at https://mongodb.com/ to test your game.
 2. For bot development using **NodeJS** stack, you can utilize "node-telegram-bot-api", which can be accessed at https://github.com/yagop/node-telegram-bot-api. (https://github.com/yagop/node-telegram-bot-api)